yungyuc/nsdhw_23au/project/ShangHungWan/README.md

 On the contrary, if there is no R-tree, we may need to traverse all restaurants' positions and calculate the distance between them and the user's current location.
 It will be an impossible task for extremely large geographical applications like Google Maps.

-R-tree has a similar structure with B-tree. (image 1)
+R-tree has a similar structure with B-tree.
+(See image 1)

 ![image 1: R-tree structure](rtree-1.png)
+> image 1.
+Antonin Guttman.
+1984.
+R-trees: a dynamic index structure for spatial searching.
+SIGMOD Rec.
+14, 2 (June 1984), 47–57. <https://doi.org/10.1145/971697.602266>

 However, it's in the higher dimension.
-It will draw rectangles and find the intersections to decide which sub-tree needs to be traversed. (image 2)
+It will draw rectangles and find the intersections to decide which sub-tree needs to be traversed.
+(See image 2)

 ![image 2: rectangles of R-tree](rtree-2.png)
+> image 2.
+Antonin Guttman.
+1984.
+R-trees: a dynamic index structure for spatial searching.
+SIGMOD Rec.
+14, 2 (June 1984), 47–57. <https://doi.org/10.1145/971697.602266>

 ## Prospective Users